- Home

 Insurance only matters when you file a claim.
 Speed and reliability of claims processing is a major differentiator.

 SafetyWing: Reimbursement model.
 You pay out of pocket, collect receipts and medical documentation, then submit through their online portal.
 Processing typically takes 2-4 weeks for standard medical claims.
-The $250 deductible means minor claims under that amount are not worth filing.
+The $250 deductible means minor claims under that amount aren’t worth filing.
 Direct billing is available for hospital admissions exceeding $1,000 by calling their emergency line.

 Genki: Also reimbursement-based.
 You pay upfront and submit claims through their portal or app.
 Processing is noticeably faster at 1-2 weeks on average.
 Most Genki plans have a 0 EUR deductible, meaning every eligible expense is reimbursable from the first euro.
 Genki also offers a digital claims process that nomads consistently praise as straightforward and efficient.

-Claims verdict: Genki wins.
+Claims winner: Genki wins.
 Faster processing (1-2 weeks vs 2-4 weeks) and zero deductible on most plans make Genki the clearly superior claims experience.
 The $250 deductible on SafetyWing means you absorb the full cost of most minor medical visits.
 With Genki, even a $50 doctor visit gets reimbursed.

 Who Should Choose SafetyWing